Blog Customer FeedbackWhat Is a Bug Report & How to Write a Good One? (+ Best Tools)

 • Feedback boards and bug reporting

-• Surveys
+• Surveys (NPS, CSAT, feature satisfaction)

-• Many integrations like Jira Server, Salesforce, HubSpot
+• Integrations with Jira Server, Salesforce, HubSpot

 • User segmentation

-Advantages of UserSnap:
+Advantages of Usersnap

-• SOC2 certification for enterprises
+• SOC 2 certification for enterprises

-• Lots of customization possibilities
+• Strong customization possibilities

-Drawbacks of UserSnap:
+Drawbacks of Usersnap

 • No roadmaps

-1. Startup (€69/month) - 5 projects, 10 team members, screen capturing, surveys, 50+ integrations.
+• Startup ($69/mo) – 5 projects, 10 team members, screen capturing, surveys, 50+ integrations

-2. Company (€129/month) - 15 projects, 15 team members, error log recording, data export features.
+• Company ($129/mo) – 15 projects, 15 team members, error log recording, data export

-3. Premium (€249/month) - 25 projects, 25 members, app surveys, API access.
+• Premium ($249/mo) – 25 projects, 25 members, app surveys, API access

-4. Enterprise (€949/month) - Unlimited projects/members, advanced security, full API, and strategy consultation.
+• Enterprise (custom, from ~$949/mo) – Unlimited projects/members, advanced security, full API

 Canny's product illustration.

-Canny's feedback board
+Canny's feedback board.

 • Feedback boards, roadmaps, changelog